mukunda-/Delleren/manual.md

 The Delleren Indicator shows the status of a call or request.

- - Flashing Blue: Asking the raid for data.
+ - Flashing Blue: Asking the raid for data to populate a query list.
  - Flashing Red: Calling a player without Delleren.
 The callee and spell name will be shown.
 Telling them via voice-chat is recommended.
  - Yellow: Calling a player with Delleren.
 The callee and spell name will be shown.
-Voice-chat should be unecessary in this case.
+Voice-chat should be unnecessary in this case.
  - Flashing Purple: Being called for a spell.
 The spell name and who is calling will be shown.
  - Green Fade: Successful operation.
  - Red Fade: Failed operation.